 When and where?

 August 6-9, 2019 at Colorado State University, Fort Collins, CO, USA.
-The workshop will be held in the Weber building primarily occupied by the Department of Mathematics.
+The workshop will be held in room 1204 of the Canvas Stadium on the Colorado State University campus:

 Travel Information to Fort Collins, CO